Syria says ready to talk with armed opposition

 “I want our friends in the Syrian opposition council to know we are not coming to Rome simply to talk.
 We’re coming to Rome to make the decision about next steps,” Kerry said earlier.

-Following up on Kerry’s call, U.S. Vice President Joe Biden phoned Alkhatib to welcome his decision to travel to Rome, stressing that the talks there would be an opportunity to consult on “ways to speed assistance to the opposition and support to the Syrian people,” the White House said.

-Additional reporting by Yasmine Saleh and Ayman Samir in Cairo, Arshad Mohammed and Mohammed Abbas in London and Matt Spetalnick in Washington; Writing by Dominic Evans; Editing by Alistair Lyon, Michael Roddy and Lisa Shumaker
+Additional reporting by Yasmine Saleh and Ayman Samir in Cairo, Arshad Mohammed and Mohammed Abbas in London; Writing by Dominic Evans; Editing by Alistair Lyon and Michael Roddy